 I know there is an overwhelming number of things to do in Oceanside.
 But, bear with me.

 There are some nearby places (with even more attractions) that I recommend paying a visit to or combining with a visit to Oceanside.

 Vista (10 miles) – You do not hear a lot about the city of Vista.
 As a matter of fact, I ended up there by mistake.
 But, I am glad I did because I love every inch of this place.
 Downtown Vista is full of restaurants, breweries, murals, and works of art.

 Carlsbad – Oceanside’s southern neighbor is a world onto itself.
-Here you will find the Carlsbad Village, beaches, hiking, museums, theme parks, restaurants, and a huge shipping scene.
+Things to do in Carlsbad include the Carlsbad Village, beaches, hiking, museums, theme parks, restaurants, and a huge shopping scene.

 San Clemente (22 miles) – The famous “Spanish Village by the Sea” has tons of Old World charm like San Juan Capistrano.
 This surf town has a pier, coastal trail, cute main street, and eateries full of mouthwatering dishes.

 Encinitas (14 miles) – Encinitas is one of the most popular surfing spots in California.
 So, if surfing is your thing, you show definite check Swami’s (and other breakpoints).
 Other things to do in Encinitas include eating, shopping, beer tasting, beach hopping, biking, and museum visits.

 Legoland (9 miles) – Located in Carlsbad, Legoland has become a mini-empire with a park, hotel, and shops.